-Top Post Office scams to avoid in 2023
+Top Post Office scams to avoid

-Post Office scams operate a lot like other delivery scams, such as the Evri text scam or Royal Mail scams, the goal of this type of fraud is to capture your card details and other sensitive personal information by directing you to a fake website via links in SMS text messages.
+Post Office scams operate a lot like other delivery scams, such as the Evri text scam or Royal Mail scams.
+The goal of this type of fraud is to capture your card details and other sensitive personal information by directing you to a fake website via links in SMS text messages.

 These websites are often near-identical clones of the brands’ official pages, except it’s the scammers that control them.
+This is why it’s important to be eagle-eyed.
+Find out how to spot a scam.

 Fake Post Office text messages